r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 #### Automating the module
 ![msf-auxiliarys](http://i.cubeupload.com/us441y.png)
 If we wish to run all module options at once, then simple edit the module before port it to metasploit, add the above lines<br />
-on it, save it and use it. the above line will config that options to run auto at module execution.
+on it, save it and use it. the above lines will config that options to run auto at module execution (exploit or run).

 <br /><br />